Supplier Performance Management Policy

 Performance

 Assessment of performance is completed through the supplier performance evaluation criteria.
-It assigns a ranking of Green, Yellow, or Red.
+It assigns a rankings in five categories: Exceeds Expectations, Meets Expectations, Monitoring Needed, Improvement Needed, and Immediate Improvement Required.

 Risk Monitoring